beverage/language-quiz-service/README.md

     # From the root directory of the repo:
     docker-compose up
 ```
-Better secrets management for both the OpenAI keys and database passwords will be coming shortly when the effort to cloud host this as an API will be undertaken.
+Better secrets management for both the OpenAI keys and database passwords will be coming shortly when the effort to cloud host this as an an API will be undertaken.

 Once running, you will need to pre-populate the database with a minimal verb set before any sentence or problem generation.
 To do that, run the following:
 ```